m-vatan/System-Architecture-of-IoT/lab1_instructions.md

 Verify the state of the Arduino board by connecting to the *Monitor* _(in Tools-> Serial monitor)_ in the IDE.
-You can see the transmitted MQTT messages by subscribing on broker.hivemq.com to the relevant topic (read the code to get the relevant topic). **In your ubuntu VM machine**, run the following code.
+You can see the transmitted MQTT messages by subscribing on broker.hivemq.com to the relevant topic (read the code to get the relevant topic). **In your ubuntu VM machine**, in a terminal execute the mosquitto_sub command as bellow.
 Substitute `responseTopic` within the quotes (retain the quotes later) with the topic your device is sending the messages into.
 You may have to change the topic, so read the source code.